dlayton66/gig-boss-interview/README.md

 Details:
 - Notice there is a "Total Income for 2023-2024" for all bands at the top.
 - The "Income By Band" will be a drop down menu, where you can choose which band info you'll see.
+- Then there are two Buttons
+  - "Income By Musician" shows the income to each individual (with options to filter)
-- Then there are Two Buttons, "Income By Musician" is aimed at showing all individuals income, and "Export Data" is the last iteration of the project.
-Push this button and all information will be exported to a sheet with all the numbers for taxes.
+  - "Export Data," Push this button and all data will be exported to a sheet with all the important tax numbers.

 <img src='https://github.com/joeyhuaa/gig-boss-interview/blob/main/Iteration%200_Example.png' width='400' />